Kathy Bero Award Winning Author

 Cancer Survivor & Harvard NEER Study Subject

 Kathy is available for keynotes, workshops, panels, podcast appearances, media interviews, corporate wellness engagements, and clinical consulting.
-She is equally at home on a conference main stage, retreat, university symposium, or virtual summit.
-Each topic listed below is grounded in credible science and Kathy combines science, story, and compassion in a way that leaves people genuinely changed.
+She is equally at home on a conference main stage, retreat, university symposia, or virtual summit.
+Each topic listed below is grounded in credible science and Kathy combines science, lived experience, and compassion in a way that leaves people genuinely changed.

-Ideal for: lifestyle medicine; medical practitioner continuing education; nutrition, mental health, and public health conferences; wellness summits; corporate wellness; cancer survivor events; faith communities; patients; caregivers; clinicians; health systems; and hospital chaplaincy programs.
-She is also well-suited for conservation conferences, sustainability summits, and university symposia.
+Ideal for: corporate wellness; lifestyle medicine; medical practitioner continuing education; nutrition, mental health, and public health conferences; wellness summits; cancer survivor events; faith communities; and patient, caregiver, health system, and hospital chaplaincy programs.
+She is well-suited for conservation and sustainability summits.

 • “As a clinician, I was skeptical going in.
 I left with a completely new framework for talking to my patients about lifestyle medicine.
 Kathy is the real deal.”